 5 C's of Marketing

-Collaborations includes suppliers, providers and alliances of NASCAR.
-NASCAR used to get pay check of around $15 million annually from Turner Sports.
-NASCAR had to get approval from Turner Sport if it desire to produce its Facebook page, twitter account or even mobile application.
+Collaborations includes distributors, suppliers and alliances of NASCAR.
+NASCAR used to get pay check of around $15 million every year from Turner Sports.
+NASCAR had to get approval from Turner Sport if it want to produce its Facebook page, twitter account or even mobile application.

-1. Developing and Maintaining Facebook Page.
+1. Developing and Preserving Facebook Page.

-4. Presenting multiculturalism at events.
+4. Introducing multiculturalism at occasions.

 5. Improving Customer Experience at Tracks.

 NASCAR must work on infrastructure and facilities at tracks due to the fact that on the race day audiences got dissatisfied.
 Audiences have numerous expectations from Corruption In International Business A Case Study Analysis due to the fact that in same industry other companies are providing better services than NASCAR.
 IF NASCAR do not work on this issue then its fans might moved to its rivals.